codecatss/backend-spring-API4/Oracle-Partner-Tracker/doc/database/DatabaseDocumentation-en-usa.md

   - Description: Foreign key referencing the opn_track table by ID.

 ### Table company_and_workload
+**Relation Description:**
+- This relation will join the Company and Workload tables and save the workload progress (percentage of workload completed by the company).
+- Relation: Company (0-n : 0-n) Workload.

+**Fields:**
 - **company_id**
   - Type: bigint unsigned
   - Description: Foreign key referencing the company table by ID.